 With the system set up, you can have the three bulbs in the same room or set in different rooms, although many of the preset lighting schemes use complementary colours so work best with the three bulbs in view together.
 You can control up to 50 bulbs, which should be plenty even for the biggest homes.

 We particularly like the fact that the app separates whites and colours and you can adjust the colour temperature to mimic natural light at different times of day.
-If you have more than one bulb you can group them and either synchronise the colour and brightness, or use one of the 'themes' which sets their colours and brightness independently.
+If you have more than one bulb, you can group them and either synchronise the colour and brightness, or use one of the 'themes' which sets their colours and brightness independently.

 Grouping lights also makes it easier to control the bulbs from Alexa, the Google Assistant or (if you choose HomeKit enabled models) Siri.

-LIFX also supports IFTTT so you can get the lights to turn on automatically when you arrive home, and turn off if you leave as well as plenty of fun things such as making them flash blue when you are mentioned on Facebook, for example.
+LIFX also supports IFTTT, so you can get the lights to turn on automatically when you arrive home and turn off if you leave, as well as plenty of fun things such as making them flash blue when you are mentioned on Facebook, for example.

 Lightwave is a smart lighting solution that's a bit different to the others in this round-up, since it requires you to replace your light switches rather than the light bulbs themselves.
-It is ideal for homes with multiple spotlights that would otherwise be incredibly expensive to individually replace, and also means that when one bulb blows you can just buy a regular replacement.
+It's ideal for homes with multiple spotlights that would otherwise be incredibly expensive to individually replace, and also means that when one bulb blows you can just buy a regular replacement.
 Sadly, it's UK-only for now.

 The Web Link will also manage other smart home devices from the company - you can set up devices that control your hot water and individual room heating, motion detection, and the opening and closing of blinds or curtains.
-You can also install smart switches on your plug sockets that allow you to turn on and off power when required.
+You can also install smart switches on your plug sockets that allow you to turn the power on and off when required.

 Lightwave integrates with Google Assistant, Amazon Echo and Apple HomeKit devices, plus IFTTT.